Ireland Visa Processing Times: What to Expect in 2026

 | Long-stay (D visa) | 6 to 12 weeks |

-These times are calculated from when your complete application is received by the embassy β not from your VFS appointment date.
+These times are calculated from when your complete application is received by the embassy or visa office β not from your biometric/submission appointment date.
 If your documents were incomplete, the clock effectively restarts when you supply the missing information.

 What Affects Processing Speed